 Art and its global histories

 This module presents a new history of art, starting with the Renaissance, when Europeans encountered a new range of desirable objects from across the globe.
-It then explores the role of art and architecture in colonial expansion up to 1800, before looking in depth at art and culture in British India.
-It concludes by analysing the globalisation of artistic practice from the twentieth century to the present day.
-The module highlights the vital role that art has played in the stories that Europeans have told about the wider world, and suggests ways in which these stories might be challenged or revised.
+You'll explore the role of art and architecture in colonial expansion up to 1800, before looking in depth at art and culture in British India.
+The vital role that art played in the stories that Europeans have told about the wider world are highlighted, with suggestions as to the ways in which these stories might be challenged or revised.
+The module concludes by analysing the globalisation of artistic practice from the twentieth century to the present day.

 What you will study